yyx990803/build-your-own-mint/README.md

 - If you've done everything correctly, running `npm run test-plaid` now should log the recent transactions in your connected accounts.

-#### Sheets
+### Google Sheets

 > I use a Google Sheet because it's convenient.
-If you want to build your own fancy interface, you can totally do that - but that's out of scope for this demo.
+If you don't trust Google or want to build your own fancy interface, you can totally do that - but that's out of scope for this demo.

 - First, create a Google Sheets spreadsheet, and save its ID in `lib/credentials.json` as `sheets.sheet_id`.